yacineMTB/talk/README.md

 Is this project useful to you?
 Give me a [**⬆money upvote!⬆**](https://donate.stripe.com/fZedSC6tOdvF7ew9AD)

+## Supported platforms
+Right now, we have been testing this on linux + cuda.
+The project is still at an early stage; and requires a lot of elbow grease to get running.
+We'll keep on making it better as time goes on!

 ### Changelog
+Wed Jun 21 2023
+- Talk now uses an event based architecture
-Wed Jun 14 2023
+- Set up still isn't straightforward.
+We'll give this a pass Wed Jun 14 2023
 - Talk now responds to you.
 - **Breaking change** - You're going to have to add piper to your path.
 See the manual steps